Teaching Your Dog – ‘Place’ or ‘Settle on the Mat’.

 Final steps.

-The next stage is to add distractions.
+The next stage in teaching your dog to settle, is to add distractions.
 So, you could begin by turning your back, clapping your hands, or asking your dog to go to his mat while the cat runs by!
 The final stage is to take the mat to other locations, but begin in quiet places first.

 If you move straight to a busy pub for instance, your dog may not be successful!
-Try a quiet spot in the park, a friends house, (not busy), or even the pet shop on a quiet day.
-Soon you will find your pooch will be perfectly happy to settle calmly on his mat, at times when you need him to.
+Try a quiet spot in the park, a friends house, or even the pet shop on a quiet day.
+Soon you will find your pooch will be perfectly happy to settle calmly on his mat.

 For other training exercises you can read more here and here.